A Sieve-SMM Estimator for Dynamic Models: Asymptotic Properties

-As usual in the (semi)-nonparametric estimation literature, the rate of convergence involves a bias/variance trade-off.
-As discussed before, the bias is larger than usual because of the dynamics and involves the H\"older smoothness $\gamma$ of the DGP.
+As usual, the rate of convergence involves a bias/variance trade-off.
+Here, the bias is inflated because of the dynamics.
+The variance is larger than usual because of the conservative empirical process bound.
+This implies slower convergence compared to the iid case.

-The variance term is of order $k(n)^2\log[k(n)]^2/\sqrt{n}$ instead of $\sqrt{k(n)/n}$ or $\sqrt{k(n)\log[k(n)]/n}$ in the iid case or strictly stationary case with fixed number of lags in the moments.
-This is because the inequality in Lemma \ref{lemma:maxineq_dep} is more conservative than the inequalities found in Theorem 2.14.2 of \citet{VanderVaart1996} for iid observations or the inequalities based on a coupling argument in \citet{DoukhanP.MassartP.1995,Chen1998a} for strictly stationary dependent data.
-These do not apply in this simulation-based setting because the dependence properties of $y_t^s$ vary with $\theta \in \Theta$ so that a coupling approach may not apply unless $y_t^s$ only depends on finitely many lags of $e_t$ and $x_t$, which is quite restrictive.
-Determining whether this inequality, which leads to the larger variance, can be sharpened is subject to future research.

-The increased bias and variance imply a slower rate of convergence than usual.
-The optimal rate of convergence equates the bias and variance terms in equation (\ref{eq:sv_rate_weaknorm1}).
-This is achieved (up to a log term) by picking $k(n)=O(n^{\frac{1}{2(2+\gamma^2 r)}})$.
-To illustrate, for a Lipschitz DGP $\gamma=1$ and $f_0$ twice continuously differentiable ($r=2$) and $k(n) \asymp n^{1/8}$, the rate of convergence becomes: